kubeshop/botkube-docs/content/configuration/_index.md

   ./botkube --config "global.yaml,team-b-specific.yaml"
   ```

+  {{% notice note %}}
+  You can split individual settings into multiple configuration files.
+The priority will be given to the last (right-most) file specified.
+See the [merging strategy](#merging-strategy) section for more details.
+  {{% /notice%}}

-- and then, the exported [environment variables](#environment-variables) that overrides the configuration specified in the files.
+- the exported [environment variables](#environment-variables) that overrides the configuration specified in the files.

 ### Updating the configuration at runtime